panosz/alpha_shapes/README.md

 # alpha_shapes
-A Python library for reconstructing the shape of a 2D point cloud on the plane.
+A Python package for reconstructing the shape of a 2D point cloud on the plane.

 ## Table of Contents
 * **[Introduction](#introduction)**